 To begin with, we can start discussing your timeline as early as our first meeting!
 Sometimes it makes the day easier to start planning those logistics really early, making sure that all moving parts fit together perfectly.
 About six weeks prior to your wedding day, I will also be sending you my Wedding Day Worksheet.
 This will allow us to create a family formal list together, talk about the logistics of who will be getting ready where and when, and so much more.
 This Wedding Day Worksheet will truly help all of us stay organized on the wedding day!
 It will also help us complete your timeline.

 Sometimes it is very easy to create a wedding day timeline.
 Sometimes a couple might be getting ready in a hotel, walking into a ballroom inside the hotel to have their ceremony, walking outside to take their portraits, and going right back indoors for their reception.
 It is easy to put together the timing for a day like this.
 However, many weddings are not like this!
-I might have a bride getting ready at her parent's house, her future spouse getting ready at a hotel, the ceremony in a church, portraits in another location, and then we'll head off to yet another location for the reception.
+I might have someone getting ready at their parent's house, her future spouse getting ready at a hotel, the ceremony in a church, portraits in another location, and then we'll head off to yet another location for the reception.
 We have to factor in the time for hair and makeup.
 We have to factor in the time it will take to drive from location to location.
 We have to figure out how long it will take to complete your family formal list.
 And so forth.
 Sound complicated?
 I promise you that it's not!

 Oftentimes my clients have no idea where to even begin when it comes to crafting their timeline.
 They ask how much time I will need for each portion of the day.
 While every client is different, I do have some general guidelines that I am happy to share with you!
 I find that the days run smoother when we have scheduled the following: